-Alternative A would increase impervious surfaces on the Project Site by up to 35.51 acres through the construction of buildings, circulation, parking, and infrastructure (Appendix D).
+Alternative A would increase impervious surfaces on the Project Site by up to 35.51 acres2 through the construction of buildings, circulation, parking, and infrastructure (Appendix D-3).
 Increased impervious surfaces would result in increased peak flows and increased total discharge from the Project Site during precipitation events.
 As described in Section 2.1.5, Alternative A includes a stormwater drainage system that would limit post-development peak flow and stormwater volume to pre-development levels during a 100-year probability, 24-hour duration storm event.
 Stormwater treatment and detention would be provided by bioswales, a detention basin, and/or the wastewater treatment plant (WWTP) treatment depending on the location, as more fully described in Section 2.1.5.
+Additionally, BMPs also include weekly sweeping of internal roadways and parking areas to reduce sediment and debris from entering the stormwater drainage system (Table 2.1-3).
 Any stormwater discharge to Pruitt Creek would first be routed through bioswales for treatment.
 The bioswales would be sized per Sonoma County low impact development requirements for pollutant reduction.
 Storm drain outfalls to the creek would be designed with rock slope protection to prevent erosion of the natural creek banks and erosion downstream.
 The stormwater drainage system has been designed to prevent impacts related to drainage patterns and water quality such that impacts during operation of Alternative A would be less than significant.